mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 To summarize a time series and predict its future, we need to model the relationship the values in the time series have with one another.
 Does today tend to be similar to yesterday, a week ago, or last year?
 How much do factors outside the time series, such as noise or _other_ time series, play a role?

-To answer these questions, we'll start with an incredibly basic forecasting model and iterate towards a full autoregressive integrated moving average (ARIMA) model.
-We'll then take it a step further to include [_seasonal_](https://otexts.com/fpp2/seasonal-arima.html) and [_exogeneous_](https://www.statisticshowto.com/endogenous-variable/) variables, expanding into a [SARIMAX](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html) model.
+To answer these questions, we'll start with a basic forecasting model and iterate towards a full autoregressive moving average (ARMA) model.
+We'll then take it a step further to include [_integrated_](https://www.investopedia.com/terms/a/autoregressive-integrated-moving-average-arima.asp), [_seasonal_](https://otexts.com/fpp2/seasonal-arima.html), and [_exogeneous_](https://www.statisticshowto.com/endogenous-variable/) components, expanding into a [SARIMAX](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html) model.

 In other words, we'll build from this: